developer-zebra/developer-zebra-site/src/datawedge/7-3/guide/samples/signaturecapture/index.md

 ---

 ##Overview
-Decoder Signature is a special pattern that encloses an area in a document (such as a signature) and allows that specific area to be captured as an image.
-The pattern is placed on either side of the area to capture and extends the full height of that area, for example:
+Decoder Signature is a special barcode format that allows to capture an area of a document (such as a signature) as an image.
+It is marked by two identical bar patterns placed on either side of the capture area.
+The bar pattern extends the full height of that area, for example

 <img src="DecoderSignature-sample.jpg"/>
 <br>
 >_This application is intended for demonstration purposes only.
 It is provided as-is without guarantee or warranty and may be modified to suit individual needs._

+Decoder Signature was introduced to DataWedge in version 7.3.
 This sample app demonstrates how to use Decoder Signature to capture data using [DataWedge Intent APIs](../../api) and save the captured data as an image.
-Images in .TIFF format are not supported with this app.
+The app captures images in .JPG and .BMP format.
 Permission is required for writing to device storage, which is prompted upon application launch.

 Available actions in this sample:
 * Create a DatatWedge profile if it does not exist, configure it with specific parameters, and associate it with this app.